 There was no doubt that Rian Johnson could pull off another incredible story after his Star Wars debut in The Last Jedi.
 Still, his whodunnit Knives Out is a riveting cinematic experience.

 You’re made to have fun simply because everyone in the stacked cast is having the times of their lives throughout, and you’ll be caught on every hook as the story and suspects wind up to an explosive reveal.
-If you miss the good old days of Clue, this one’s for you, and with a sequel set on the isles of Greece currently in production, there’s no better time to catch up on this thriller movie masterpiece.
+If you miss the good old days of Clue, this one’s for you, and with a sequel out in 2022, there’s no better time to catch up on this masterpiece.

-What is essentially the season finale of the most expensive TV series you’ve ever seen, Avengers: Endgame puts all of its cards on the table for the most fan-servicey, bombastic, and raucous comic book movie in recent memory.
+What is essentially the season finale of the most expensive TV series you’ve ever seen, Avengers: Endgame puts all of its cards on the table for the most fan-servicey, bombastic, and raucous MCU movie in recent memory.
+It’s a time travel movie, for goodness sake.

 Paying homage to the Marvel Cinematic Universe’s history and delivering a satisfying end for some of its most beloved characters (whoops, spoilers!).
 Endgame gives Thanos the boot in a cinematic event that’s almost impossible to imagine unless you see it for yourself.